Resources for Undergraduate Students

 Where to store your work on the BML network

-Each class/term has a folder within the folder \\Chinook\Classes – named for the quarter, for example: “Summer 2016”.
+Each class/term has a folder within the folder \\Chinook\Classes – named for the quarter, for example: “Summer 2018”.
 For your own use, feel free to create a project folder within \\Chinook\Classes\Term+Year\Students – named with your own name.
 Please do not store sensitive personal information in this folder or anywhere on a BML file server.
-These folders are accessible from the computer lab or your personal computer (with your active BML network account).
+These folders are accessible from the computer lab or your personal computer.
 Do be sure to make copies of any data you would like to take with you before you leave BML at the end of the course.

 Do not save work on the computer lab PCs.
 These are re-imaged at reboot and any work saved on the computer lab machines will be lost.
 Instead DO save your work to the appropriate Classes folder on the file server.

-The computer lab has 8 PCs networked with access to the internet and the BML LAN – these PCs have many common software applications installed, including the Microsoft Office Suite, Acrobat Reader, several statistics packages, etc. Network drives have been mapped (see \\Chinook\Classes on lab computers) so students can save their work on the file server.
+The computer lab has 7 PCs networked with access to the internet and the BML LAN – these PCs have many common software applications installed, including the Microsoft Office Suite, Acrobat Reader, JMP, ImageJ, etc. Network drives have been mapped (see \\Chinook\Classes on lab computers) so students can save their work on the file server.
 Note that we do not guarantee the security of work saved locally on the computer lab machines, so students must save their work on the file server.
 As previously mentioned, directories for your specific class have been created in \\Chinook\Classes.

 - Use the “clab” login when working in the computer lab, saving your work to the mapped drive for your class in \\Chinook\Classes\… (mapped under “My Computer” on the computer lab PCs).

 - Remember that the computer lab is a common use area, use the resources and the space mindfully with respect for your fellow students and other lab users.